 1 The event referred to here is the retailer event that is generated if the retailer changes in response to the switch withdrawal process.
 The system must be able to distinguish between this occurrence of a retailer event and its other occurrences.

+2 The single exception is where a meter owner populates metering information prior to retailer uplift, in which case the retailer event triggered by the population of the responsible meter owner code is suppressed.

-Where mandatory is shown, the associated 'affected' owner must be sent an appropriate notification.
-Where optional is shown, an owner must be able to choose whether to receive notifications of events of that type or not.
+Where “Mandatory” is shown, the associated (affected) owner must be sent an appropriate notification.
+Where “Optional is shown”, an owner must be able to choose whether to receive notifications of events of that type or not.

 It should be noted that retailers, distributors and meter owners can have multiple roles, in which case they must be able to indicate what notifications they receive in each role.
 Duplicate notifications must not be sent to participants with multiple roles on a single ICP.